Donate Newsletter

 After the Holocaust, the international community adopted a legal definition of the crime of ‘genocide’.
 They wanted to make sure that never again would the crimes of the Holocaust be allowed to happen.

 However, in the years following the Holocaust, genocide has continued to be carried out.
-On Holocaust Memorial Day we remember the 6 million Jews murdered during the Holocaust, alongside the millions of other people killed under Nazi persecution of other groups and during more recent genocides in CambodiaRwandaBosnia and Darfur.
+On Holocaust Memorial Day we remember the 6 million Jews murdered during the Holocaust, alongside the millions of other people killed under Nazi persecution of other groups and during more recent genocides in CambodiaRwandaBosnia and Darfur, and the Yazidi genocide.

 More recent genocides represent a failure of humanity to learn from the Holocaust and are a reminder for all of us that we must be prepared to guard against genocide happening again in the future.